-- 61. Proof of contents of documents.

-- 62. Primary evidence.

-- 63. Secondary evidence.

-- 64. Proof of documents by primary evidence.

-- 65. Cases in which secondary evidence relating to documents may be given. - 66.
+- 61. Proof of contents of documents. - 62.
+Primary evidence. - 63.
+Secondary evidence. - 64.
+Proof of documents by primary evidence. - 65.
+Cases in which secondary evidence relating to documents may be given. - 66.
 Rules as to notice to produce. - 67.
 Proof of signature and handwriting of person alleged to have signed or written document produced. - 68.
-Proof of execution of document required by law to be attested. - 69.
+Proof of execution of document required by law to be attested. - 68A.
+Manner of giving voluminous or complex evidence. - 69.
 Proof where no attesting witness found. - 70.
 Admission of execution by party to attested document. - 71.
 Proof when attesting witness denies the execution. - 72.
 Proof of document not required by law to be attested. - 73.
 Comparison of signature, writing or seal with others admitted or proved. - 73A.
 Documentary evidence.

-Public Documents
+Public documents

 - 74. Public documents.

 - 75. Private documents.

 - 76. Certified copies of public documents.

 - 77. Proof of documents by production of certified copies.

 - 78. Proof of certain official documents.

+- 78A.
+Certificate in criminal proceedings in respect of foreign documents.

-Presumptions as to Documents
+Presumptions as to documents

 - 79. Presumption as to genuineness of certified copies. - 80.
 Presumption as to documents produced as record of evidence. - 80A.
-Prints from films in the possession of the Government or public body. - 81.
-Presumption as to Gazettes, newspapers, private Acts of Parliament and other documents.

-- 82. Presumption as to document admissible in England without proof of seal or signature. - 83.
-Presumption as to maps or plans made by authority of Government. - 84.
+Prints from films in the possession of Government of Brunei Darussalam or public body. - 81.
+Presumption as to Gazettes, newspapers, private Acts of Parliament and other documents. - 82.
+Presumption as to document admissible in England without proof of seal or signature. - 83.
+Presumption as to maps or plans made by authority of Government of Brunei Darussalam. - 84.
 Presumption as to collections of laws and reports of decisions. - 85.
 Presumption as to powers of attorney. - 86.
 Presumption as to certified copies of foreign judicial records. - 87.
 Presumption as to books, maps and charts. - 88.
 Presumption as to telegraphic messages. - 89.
 Presumption as to due execution etc. of documents not produced. - 90.
-Presumption as to documents 30 years old.
+Presumption as to documents 20 years old.